ouster-lidar/ouster-ros/README.md

 ## Overview

 This ROS package provide support for all Ouster sensors with FW v2.0 or later.
 Upon launch the driver will configure and connect to the selected sensor device, once connected the driver will handle incoming IMU and lidar packets, decode lidar frames and publish corresponding ROS messages on the topics of `/ouster/imu` and `/ouster/points`.
-In the case the sensor supports dual return and it was configured to use this capability, then another topic will published named `/ouster/points2` which corresponds to the second point cloud.
+In the case the used sensor supports dual return and it was configured to use this capability, then another topic will published named `/ouster/points2` which corresponds to the second point cloud.

 ## Requirements
 This package only supports **Melodic** and **Noetic** ROS distros.
 Please refer to ROS online